pascal-giguere/tld-observer/README.md

 “LGTM 👍” - _YSlow_

-“Yeah it seems fine.” - _Dareboost_
+“Yep, it seems fine.” - _Dareboost_

 “Works well.
-Fonts look a little weird but I'm used to it by now.”- _Internet Explorer_
+Fonts look a little weird, but I'm used to it by now.”- _Internet Explorer_

 “Wow, it fits!” - _iPhone 5_